felixludos/HumPack/docs/index.rst

 ..
-Game-Set-Match documentation master file, created by sphinx-quickstart on Sat Jan  4 19:24:27 2020.
+HumPack documentation master file, created by sphinx-quickstart on Sat Jan  4 19:24:27 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Game-Set-Match!
+Welcome to HumPack!
 ==========================

 .. toctree::